Join our dedicated team and make a tangible difference in the lives of adolescents. Your skills can contribute to a

 • Ability to deal calmly in crisis situations.

-• Strong interpersonal skills with the ability to be compassionate and firm and always maintain confidentiality.
+• Strong interpersonal skills with the ability to be compassionate and firm and always maintain

 • Knowledge of community resources.